01101sam/HDDS2401_E_Commerce_System/docs/deploy/1_Configure.md

 ![img_9.png](img/step_1/img_9.png)

-You may see `.env.example.json` from the repository,
+You may see `.env.example.json` and `.env.example` from the repository,
 \
-copy the content and follow the instructions in `.env.example` to fill in the values.
+follow the instructions in `.env.example` to fill in the values and copy the content.

 After done, open `Advanced edit` and paste the content.
 \